Cardiff Bus: Fares

+Cardiff bus is subscribed to the My Travel Pass scheme offered by the Welsh Government, meaning any passenger aged 5 - 21 can benefit from £1 one-way tickets and £3 day tickets that can be used on the majority of bus operators in Wales.
+Passengers aged 16 - 21 must have a My Travel Pass card present to benefit from the discounted fares.

 Iff card

-The Iff card is a contactless smart card introduced by Cardiff Bus in October 2010, allowing customers to travel on its services after having pre-paid.
+The Iff card was a contactless smart card introduced by Cardiff Bus in October 2010, allowing customers pay for their ticket without using cash, instead with a pre-paid ITSO smart card.
 The first 30,000 cards were issued free of charge and preloaded with £3 of credit, after which the cards will be charged at £5.

-An amount of money is electronically loaded onto the card, either upon boarding a bus or at the Cardiff Bus head office at Sloper Road.
+An amount of money would be electronically loaded onto the card, either upon boarding a bus or at the Cardiff Bus head office at Sloper Road.
 A passenger then chooses a ticket type.
 The card can also be used as a season ticket.
-The card should be topped-up when the balance is low, however, the card allows the customer to acquire a negative balance up to £3.
+Passengers were recommended to top-up when the balance was low, however, the card would still allow the customer to acquire a negative balance up to £3.

-The card can be topped-up in units of £1, £2, £3, £4, £5, £10, £15 or £20, up to maximum amount of £50.
-The card may be used by persons aged between 6 and 60.
-The Iff card cannot be used to pay a partial amount.
-The card is cancelled if not used for a continuous period of one year.
+The card could be topped-up in units of £1, £2, £3, £4, £5, £10, £15 or £20, up to maximum amount of £50.
+The card was issued to persons aged between 6 and 60.
+The card was cancelled if not used for a continuous period of one year.

+Iff cards were no longer accepted as a method of payment for passengers from 29th November 2025.